hotio/website/docs/containers/wireguard.md

           - /dev/net/tun:/dev/net/tun
         ...
     ```

-This image includes `wireguard-go`, the Go implementation of WireGuard which runs in userspace.
-Systems like Synology, Qnap or others with missing kernel modules can make use of this to establish a WireGuard VPN connection.

 This is an example of how your `wg0.conf` file should look like.
 If there's a lot of extra stuff, remove it unless you know what it's there for.
 Don't forget to add `PreUp` and adjust `ÀllowedIPs`.